AddyMills/RB-Tools/README.md

 ## Acknowledgements

-No code outside of my own was used in the Python scripts.
-However, DTXTool by maxton (with edits from InvoxiPlayGames) is used as a dependency for one of the scripts to make an RB3 song package.
+Most of the code used in the Python scripts is my own with contributions from rjkiv.
+DTXTool by maxton (with edits from InvoxiPlayGames) is also used as a dependency for one of the scripts to make an RB3 song package.
 I would also like to extend special thanks to Maxton and PikminGuts92 for having 010 templates available to figure these scripts out

 DTXTool Repo Link: https://github.com/AddyMills/DtxCS (forked from InvoxiPlayGames who forked it from Maxton)